Approximate low-weight check codes and circuit lower bounds for noisy ground states

 \subsubsection{Unary clock}

 In this section, we review the Feynman-Kitaev clock construction~\cite{kitaev2002classical} and show that low-energy states of the clock Hamiltonian are close to unary history states.

-Let $C$ be a $\QMA$-verifier circuit acting on $n$ qubits\footnote{For notational convenience we will work with qubits, but the generalization to qudits follows in a straightforward way.} comprised of a sequence of two-local gates $C_1,\ldots,C_T$, with $T = \poly(n)$.
+Let $C$ be a $\QMA$-verifier circuit acting on $n$ qubits\footnote{This generalizes to qudits in a straightforward way.} comprised of a sequence of two-local gates $C_1,\ldots,C_T$, with $T = \poly(n)$.
 The verifier circuit takes in input a witness $\ket{\xi}$ on $m \leq n$ qubits, and $n - m$ ancilla $\ket{0}$ states.
-The promise is that either there exists a witness state $\ket{\xi}$ such that
+The promise is that either \begin{itemize} \item (\textbf{YES} case) There exists a witness state $\ket{\xi}$ such that